Choosing the Right Photographer

 A photographer's style is really part of their identity, and makes their work unique and personal.

 So if you are looking for a long list of group shots and want to provide a full itinerary for the photographer to strictly follow, then maybe a natural, candid photographer isn't quite for you.
-Equally, someone who is a natural light photographer isn't likely to want to produce the in-vogue direct flash style images you may have seen in some wedding collections recently.
-It's not that these photographers will refuse these requests on principal - instead, think about what their specialism is.
+Equally, someone who is a natural light photographer isn't likely to want to produce the in-vogue direct flash style images you may have seen on Instagram recently.
+It's not that these photographers will refuse these requests on principal - instead, think about what their specialism is and you can also ask them directly about what they think on the trend or style you are looking for.
+A wedding photographer may also make some stylistic choices in-camera that influence the look & feel of the images - such as depth of field.
+Professional photographers use premium lenses that add a more luxurious finish to photos, while other cheaper lenses may lead to your images looking a little flat.

 Would you hire a guitarist for your wedding and then make them play piano?
 It's all music after all, so what's the difference?
 The guitarist might get away with bashing out a few good notes, but wouldn't you just rather hire the pianist?